 While it was clear that domestic land, air, and sea travel into and out of the capital would be prohibited, how this would be enforced was never covered.
 Also, why international air travel would not be stopped when it has been a proven global vector for transmission of 2019-NCoV confuses all of us here in the Philippines.
 He did clearly state that people were to stay at home as much as possible or else practice “social distancing” when out and about—although how this was to be done was never explained either.

 Miscommunications can cause even more headaches

-The press conference raised more questions than it did answers.
-There was no mention of medical response, no guidelines for reporting should one start to feel symptoms of COVID-19, no clear protocols as to what one is to expect in a hospital.
+The press conference raised more questions than it gave answers.
+There was no mention of medical response, no guidelines for reporting should one start to feel symptoms of COVID-19, no clear protocols as to what to expect in a hospital.
 Those answers would come later from industrious independent sources who took it upon themselves to clarify unclear points and even create useful infographics as guides posted on social media.

 The reach of these resources is sadly far smaller than that of our national government, and my wife and I are again lucky enough that we fall within that scope.
 I have an epidemiologist as a friend and he’s the one who invited us to a Viber group that has thus far been our go-to source of reliable and comprehensive information in our country.
 Sadly, there are only 296,594 members on the group against the population of our capital that sits at 13,923,452—which means that many are still in the dark.

 For the vast majority of Filipinos in the capital, Facebook is the main source of news.
 We have extremely affordable smartphones that can retail for less than USD 50 and our telecoms carriers often offer free Facebook browsing.
 While this has meant that even the segment of the population you would consider indigent has access to news via Facebook, the veracity and quality of the information that they get isn’t always high.
 Throw in the conflicting news brought about by the messy political situation in the country and you end up with a population that is often confused and panicked.